-Analysis of assessment data for both all students and students with disabilities (SWD) will be conducted to identify professional development needs for both general education and special education teachers throughout the Sstate.
-Gap analysis from the assessment data will be used as a point of reference for further drill down and as a mechanism for root cause analysis for the development and targeting of Idaho State Department of Education (ISDE)-ISDE-supported PDprofessional development projects and trainings.
+Analysis of assessment data for both all students and students with disabilities (SWD) will be conducted to identify professional development needs for both general education and special education teachers throughout the State.
+Gap analysis from the assessment data will be used as a point of reference for further drill down and as a mechanism for root cause analysis for the development and targeting of ISDE-supported professional development projects and trainings.
 The use of this data will be used to support Idaho teachers in implementing effective instructional practices for SWD by providing connection to the Common Core State Standards and the student's Individual Education Program goals.
-These efforts will be compleimented by Idaho's OSEP Results Work as well as the fact that OSEP moved towards Results Driven Accountability (RDA), which will emphasize the performance of SWD on statewide assessments as a means of evaluating and holding states accountable to the expectations of IDEA.
+These efforts will be complemented by Idaho's OSEP Results Work as well as the fact that OSEP moved towards Results Driven Accountability (RDA), which will emphasize the performance of SWD on statewide assessments as a means of evaluating and holding states accountable to the expectations of IDEA.
 The ISDE is currently using OSEP Performance Indicator 3A as its Results Focus Indicator.
+Indicator 3A is the combined performance of SWD on statewide assessment in both reading and math.